lguohan/OCP-Networking-Project-Community-Contributions/sai/doc/SAI-Proposal-13-Hash.md

 ### UDF Match ###

-UDF match object defines the rule to match the packet.
+UDF match object contains a set of matching fields to match the packet.
+The matching fields is simliar to ACL match fields with limited types.
 It also defines a matching priority.
 In a UDF group, if multiple UDF matches a packet, the UDF with top priority wins.

 In SAI, UDF match object with the same matching rule can only be created once.